TheOfficialPeter/roblox-universal-gun-framework/README.md

 ## NOTICE

 I am currently re-writing this framework.
-The fist prototype came to a huge unsolvable problem so now I am taking a different route in creating this framework.
+The fist prototype came to a huge unsolvable problem so now I am taking a different approach in creating this framework.
 Now that I have learned more about creating such a framework I am also able to make it a lot better.